Music

 The School of Music offers two undergraduate and two graduate degrees (see below) The School also offers two minors in music: a liberal arts minor, that provides a planned sequence of musical development from which future enjoyment and learning can proceed, and a minor in World Music and Dance, which is interdisciplinary in character.

-A variety of individual and ensemble music performance opportunities are available to all SF State students, including Wind Ensemble, Jazz Band, University Symphony, Chamber Singers, Afro-Cuban Ensemble, and Women’s Chorus.
+A variety of individual and ensemble music performance opportunities are available to all SF State students, including Wind Ensemble, Jazz Band, University Symphony, Chamber Singers, and Afro-Cuban Ensemble.
 A number of small and specialized vocal and instrumental ensembles that are part of the Chamber Music, Jazz, and Creative Music programs are also available.

-Scholarships in music are available and awarded based on musical and scholastic achievement and musical promise.
-Many of these scholarships are designated for specific fields of study, while others are open to music majors in any field of study.
+Scholarships in music are available and awarded based on need, musical and scholastic achievement and musical promise.
+Many of these scholarships are designated for specific fields of study, while others are open to SFSU students in any field of study.
 Auditions for scholarships are held two to four times each year.
-Students must schedule an appointment to audition for a scholarship.
 For further information and an application, contact the School of Music.

 San Francisco State University has been an accredited institutional member of the National Association of Schools of Music since 1963.